-ReadPixels obtains values from the selected buffer from each pixel with lower left hand corner at (x+i, y+j) for $0 \le i < width$ and $0 \le j < height$; this pixel is said to be the ith pixel in the jth row.
-If any of these pixels lies outside of the window allocated to the current GL context, the values obtained for those pixels are undefined.
-Results are also undefined for individual pixels that are not owned by the current context.
+ReadPixels obtains values from the selected buffer from each pixel with lower left hand corner at (x + i, y + j) for $0 \le i < width$ and $0 \le j < height$; this pixel is said to be the ith pixel in the jth row.
+If any of these pixels lies outside of the window allocated to the current GL context, or outside of the image attached to the currently bound framebuffer object, then the values obtained for those pixels are undefined.
+When READ_FRAMEBUFFER_BINDING is zero, values are also undefined for individual pixels that are not owned by the current context.
 Otherwise, ReadPixels obtains values from the selected buffer, regardless of how those values were placed there.

-If the GL is in RGBA mode, and format is one of RED, GREEN, BLUE, ALPHA, RGB, RGBA, BGR, BGRA, LUMINANCE, or LUMINANCE_ALPHA, then red, green, blue, and alpha values are obtained from the selected buffer at each pixel location.
+If the GL is in RGBA mode, and format is one of RED, GREEN, BLUE, ALPHA, RG, RGB, RGBA, BGR, BGRA, LUMINANCE, or LUMINANCE_ALPHA, then red, green, blue, and alpha values are obtained from the selected buffer at each pixel location.
 If the framebuffer does not support alpha values then the A that is obtained is 1.0.
 If format is COLOR_INDEX and the GL is in RGBA mode then the error INVALID_OPERATION occurs.
-If the GL is in color index mode, and format is not DEPTH_COMPONENT or STENCIL_INDEX, then the color index is obtained at each pixel location.
+If the GL is in color index mode, and format is not DEPTH_COMPONENT, DEPTH_STENCIL, or STENCIL_INDEX, then the color index is obtained at each pixel location.